Black hole mass function shift in proto-stellar-clusters driven by gas accretion: Physical model

 However, the accretion rate is determined by a tidal-lobe accretion radius, when the gas dominates the cluster potential \citep{1971ARA&A...9..183P},

-where $M(r<r_i)$ is the total mass of the cluster within the radial position $r_i$ of the $i$th BH.
-We chose the accretion radius to be the smaller of the two at any instant of time \citep{2001MNRAS.324..573B}
+where $M(r<r_i)$ is the total mass of the cluster within the radial position, $r_i$, of the $i$th BH.
+We chose the accretion radius to be the smaller of the two at any instant in time \citep{2001MNRAS.324..573B},

 adopting the most conservative assumption.